Nexus Dynamics

 - Memorizes the names and files of every direct report.
 All 847 of them.

 - Has not left the Lattice in seven years.
-Some whisper she can't.
+Some say she can't.
+They may be right.

 Marcus Chen

-- Has a tell: he touches his left temple when processing complex problems.
+- Has a tell: touches his left temple when processing complex problems.
+A neural habit from early interface use โ forty years in, it hasn't faded.

 Director Alexei Kozlov